ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 ## Why it's happening

-A capacity error occurs when there are insufficient resources available in the router or data center to fulfill the service request.
+An error occurs when there are insufficient resources available in the router or data center to fulfill the service request.
 There are a number of reasons that you could receive this error.
 Resource availability changes frequently, so you might wait and try again later.

 ## How to fix it